CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 * `--app-name` or `-n` (**required**): The application name.
 * `--app-guid` or `-a` (optional): The application GUID.
 Can replace the application name parameter.
 * `--file` or `-f` (**required**): The path to the source code archive (in ZIP or TAR.GZ format) to upload.
 * `--auto-create` (optional): Enables automatic creation of application on AIP Console if the application with the given name doesn't exists.
+* `--css-server` or `-css` (optional): Server name where the application data will be stored.
 * `--no-clone, `--no-rescan`, `--new-configuration` (optional): Disables cloning a previous version when creating this new version.
 This is the default behaviour when no version exists for the given application.
 * `--version-name` or `-v` (option): The name of the version to create. default: `vYYMMDD.hhmmss`, based on current date and time.
 * `--verbose` (optional): Whether the command log should be output to the console or not, defaulted to true
 * `--snapshot-name` (option) The name of the snapshot to generate, default will be based on the date and time